Anastasiia-git/example_projects/README.md

-This folder contains an example of my programming in Java.
+This folder contains my programming examples in Java.